MyLabyrinth/Lab-12/README.md

 ## Finished?

-When done with the lab (committed and pushed on GitHub), show instructor and state your name to be marked as done!
+When done with the lab (committed and pushed on GitHub)

 ---